 How did you celebrate Earth Day?
 How are you honoring it going forward?

 Practicing Earth Day everyday

 That begins with the fabric I use.
-The 55% hemp, 45% Tencel blend I use exclusively is about as Earth-friendly as textiles go.
+The 55% hemp, 45% Tencel blend I use is about as Earth-friendly as textiles go.
 If you’re looking to make the absolute least impact, choose styles in Natural since they haven’t been processed beyond washing.

 Recognizing we all need color in our life, though, I use low-impact dyes to help keep Sympatico’s footprint as small as possible.

 I deliver most orders in three days, using USPS Earth-friendly Cradle to Cradle packaging.